michal-harish/donut/README.md

 # Donut - Recursive Streaming Processor

-- This a stream processing *playground* which shares many concepts and ideas with [Apache Samza](http://samza.apache.org/)
+- This is a stream processing *playground* which shares many concepts and ideas with [Apache Samza](http://samza.apache.org/)
 	- logical partitionining and stream cogroup
 	- it utilises Kafka log compaction topics
 	- it provides local state management